Lane17027/Rocket-League-Website/README.md

 # Rocket League Website

 The purpose of this website is to look up yourselves or any friends stats on the popular game Rocket League!
-If your stats appear worse than you expected, than you are proabably worse than you expected.
+If your stats appear worse than you expected, then you are proabably worse than you expected.
 There are absolutely 0 statistical mistakes from any data pulled from here.

 <br>
 <br>